The State of the Hourly Worker:

 Who Are Hourly Workers?

 There are nearly 82 million hourly workers in the United States, representing nearly 60 percent of the total workforce.
-As we began analyzing the data from this survey, we first took a look at the demographic profile of our sample to uncover any distinctions within this vast group of hourly workers.
+As we began analyzing the data from this survey, we first took a look at the demographic profile of our sample to uncover any distinctions within this vast group of workers.

 The hourly workforce is a 50/50 split between male and female workers.
 Most hourly workers are Generation X (Gen X).
-However, one in five is over 55 years of age, which reflects the overall trend of hourly working later in life.
+However, one in five is over 55 years of age, which reflects the overall trend of working shift-based jobs later in life.
 Fifty-eight percent of hourly workers are married.
 Nearly half, 48 percent, have children under the age of 18 in the home.

 Contrary to stereotypes, many hourly workers are well-educated with significant earning power.
 While 36 percent of hourly workers have graduated from two or four-year colleges, over a quarter of the hourly workforce have an advanced degree.
 Only 36 percent report having a high school diploma or less.